frybox/fryweb/README.md

 * Provide pygments lexer for pyx.
 * Provide development server which supports server/browser auto reloading when file saved.
 * Provide a command line tool `fry`, build css/js, highlight and run pyx file and run development server.
-* Support plugin machanism, anyone can implement her own components based on fryhcs utilities.
+* Support plugin machanism, anyone can extends with her/his own custom css utilities.

 All features are implemented in pure Python, no node.js ecosystem is required.